metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 Miami has an additional vector on offense in the form of its ground game.

 Lesson learned - **teams that have recently incorporated other dimensions of offense into their game plan have an edge against defenses.** It's possible this fact may go a long way towards explaining teams going into the playoffs "hot".

+***

+Tampa Bay is trying to incorporate some new concepts in their playbook and it's been working spectacularly in the first half of their contest against Cincy.